AyeGill/kludge/doclet/README.md

-This doclet generates the play-clj doc site.
+This doclet generates the kludeg doc site.

 ## Directions